The BigQuery extractor loads data from BigQuery and brings it into Keboola. Running the extractor creates a background

 The extractor uses a Google Storage bucket as a temporary storage for off-loading the data from BigQuery.
-Go to the Google Cloud Platform Console > Storage > Browser and click Create Bucket.
-Enter the Name of your bucket and select its Location (must be the same as of your dataset).
+Go to the Google Cloud Platform Console > Storage > Cloud Storage > Browser and click Create Bucket.
+Name the bucket and select its location (must be the same as of your dataset).

 Create a new configuration of the BigQuery extractor.
 Click Set Service Account Key.

 Important: The private key is stored in an encrypted form and only the non-sensitive parts are visible in the UI for your verification.
 The key can be deleted or replaced by a new one at any time.

 Cloud Storage Bucket Name as the name of the bucket